Tom Woods: Conservatism

 In a 2011 interview, Woods said that he entered Harvard as a "middle-of-the-road Republican, the very thing that drives me most berserk today" and then later became a "fully-fledged libertarian."
 He has criticized those he deems neoconservative and previously identified himself as traditional conservative.

 Woods' Politically Incorrect Guide to American History has been described as having neo-Confederate themes; in it, "Woods contends that slavery was benign", according to the book Neo-Confederacy: A Critical Introduction.'
 It was scathingly reviewed by commentator Max Boot of The Weekly Standard.
 Boot accused Woods of being overly sympathetic with Southerners such as John C. Calhoun and their belief in a state's right to secede and in state nullification, while exaggerating the militarism of Franklin D. Roosevelt, Harry S. Truman, and Bill Clinton.
 Woods responded by criticizing Boot as an embodiment of "everything that is wrong with modern conservatism."
 Historian David Greenberg dismissed the book as "a brisk tour of U.S. history from Colonial to Clintonian times, filtered through a lens of far-right dogma, circa 1939" that is "incorrect in more than just its politics" and that "would be tedious to debunk."
 Judge James Haley, by contrast, praised the book in the conservative Weekly Standard as "a compelling rebuttal to the liberal sentiment encrusted upon current history texts."

-Anti-Immigration
+Immigration policy views

-Woods opposes immigration.
-He argued in a 1995 The Freeman article "Liberty and Immigration" that libertarians have made a mistake to welcome immigration (legal as well as illegal), because he views open borders as infringing on the property rights of homeowners.
+In a 1995 The Freeman article, Woods has argued that open-border immigration policies are incompatible with libertarian property-rights theory, contending that unrestricted immigration can infringe on homeowners' property rights.